 The Committee will evaluate candidates proposed by shareholders for nomination as directors under criteria similar to the evaluation of other candidates.
 Our bylaws provide that shareholders seeking to nominate candidates for election as directors at an annual meeting of shareholders must provide timely notice in writing.
 To be timely, a shareholder's notice must be delivered to or mailed and received at our principal executive offices not more than 120 days or less than 90 days prior to the anniversary date of the immediately preceding annual meeting of shareholders.
-This is the deadline that will apply if the Company holds its 2013 Annual Meeting of Shareholders on or about the anniversary date of this 2012 Annual Meeting.
-However, in the event that the Annual Meeting is called for a date that is not within 30 days before or after such anniversary date, notice by the shareholder in order to be timely must be received not later than the close of business on the 10th day following the date on which notice of the date of the Annual Meeting was mailed to shareholders or made public, whichever first occurs.
+However, in the event that the annual meeting is called for a date that is not within 30 days before or after such anniversary date, notice by the shareholder in order to be timely must be received not later than the close of business on the 10th day following the date on which notice of the date of the annual meeting was mailed to shareholders or made public, whichever first occurs.
 Our bylaws specify requirements as to the form and content of a shareholder's notice.
 These provisions may preclude shareholders from making nominations for directors at an annual meeting of shareholders.